Across the rec

 Do you have access to a garden yourself, or a patio planter?
 If so, you'll find some fascinating, practical info from the RHS, on the plants that butterflies, bees and hoverflies absolutely love.

 The Hampshire and Isle of Wight Wildlife Trust honours "wildlife heroes" across the county.
-This year, FoPR were Highly Commended "for transforming their local urban park into a haven for wildlife.
+In the last round of awards, FoPR were Highly Commended "for transforming their local urban park into a haven for wildlife.
 Work includes creating a wildflower meadow, planting native hedges and trees, installing bat and bird boxes, building bug hotels, and managing habitats for hedgehogs, stag beetles, and other species.
 They have also engaged the local community through educational displays, children’s events, and monthly Nature Notes, encouraging residents to appreciate and protect urban wildlife."
 Follow the link above for other truly inspiring stories, including those of some brilliant young citizen scientists.
-Denise and Garth Long received the award on behalf of the Friends at The Point in Eastleigh on 23 October.

 Looking for Agendas and Minutes of past and future meetings?
 They are here.
 And to find out about becoming a Friend, please follow this link.